Exiv2/exiv2/trunk/msvc64/ReadMe.txt

 exiv2\msvc64\ReadMe.txt
 -----------------------

-Updated: 2010-12-12
+Updated: 2010-12-20
 This is work in progress.
 However it is sufficiently robust to be in current use by a commercial licensee of exiv2.

 1)   Working
-   Build 32 bit and 64bit builds of exiv2.exe (and libraries exiv2lib,expat,zlib,xmpsdk) in 32bit and 64bits.
+     Build 32bit and 64bit builds of exiv2.exe (and libraries exiv2lib,expat,zlib,xmpsdk).
      Builds with VS2005, 2008 and 2010.

 2)   TODO (in priority order)
      a) Provide support for zlib1.2.5
      b) Use .vsprop files to hold "common" project settings
      c) Build sample/test applications (exifprint etc)
      d) Provide a "runner.bat" build verification test script

      Assistance appreciated if you wish to become involved.

 Robin Mills
 http://clanmills.com